Effective Kotlin: Best Practices

 • Item 20: Do not repeat common algorithms

-• Item 21: Use property delegation to extract common property patterns
+• Item 21: Use generics when implementing common algorithms

 Chapter 4: Abstraction design